dulnan/nuxt-multi-cache/docs/composables/useDataCacheCallback.md

   // Will be cached on the server.
   // On the client, it will always be executed.
-  // The method returns the value of `value` returned by the callback. return useDataCacheCallback(key.value, async () => {
+  // The method returns the value of `value` returned by the callback. return useDataCacheCallback(key.value, async (cache) => {
     const value = await $fetch('/api/get-user/' + userId)

-    // You must return an object with a `value` property.
-    // Optionally, you can also return cache tags and a max age. return {
-      value,
-      cacheTags: ['user:' + userId],
-      maxAge: 60 * 60,
+    // The cache helper is only available on the server.
+    // It's recommended to also check for "import.meta.server", so that the
+    // code inside is removed from client bundles. if (cache && import.meta.server) {
+      cache.addTags(['user:' + userId]).setMaxAge('1h')
     }

+    return value
   })
 })
 ```